ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.2-release-note.md

 ## Overview of Ballerina Swan Lake 2201.2.2

-<em>Swan Lake 2201.2.2 is the second patch release of Ballerina 2201.2.0 (Swan Lake Update 2) and it includes a new set of bug fixes to the language server and developer tooling.</em>
+<em>Swan Lake 2201.2.2 is the second patch release of Ballerina 2201.2.0 (Swan Lake Update 2) and it includes a new set of bug fixes to the language, language server, and developer tooling.</em>

 ## Update Ballerina